srlasher/pdstools/ADM-Health-Check.md

 1. Ensure that pop ups are allowed, as the Health Check application will open in a new browser tab

+1. Before accessing the app, first upload your ADM Datamart files to your GitHub workspace.
+You can accomplish this by right-clicking within the Explorer section (located on the left-hand side of the interface) and selecting 'Upload'.
+After the files are uploaded, navigate to the 'Import File' section of the app.
+Ensure you select the 'Direct file path' option and input the path '/workspaces/pega-datascientist-tools'.

 1. Follow the [instructions on the Health Check application](https://pegasystems.github.io/pega-datascientist-tools/Python/articles/HealthCheckSetUp.html#Using-the-App:-A-Step-by-Step-Guide)

 # Using the stand-alone Health Check application